jhvanderschee/jekyllcodex/_without-plugin/simple-menu.md

 </ul>{% endraw %}
 ```

 This code is compatible with all permalink styles in Jekyll.
-The 'contains' statement succesfully highlights the first item at the following URL's:
+The 'contains' statement succesfully highlights the first menu item at the following URL's:

 - getting-started/
 - getting-started.html